Our favorite study apps to research, organize and prepare for tests

 Organization and productivity

 Habitica is a video game to help you cultivate good habits.
 Turn your tasks, like waking up early or reading for an hour, into monsters you have to conquer in-game.
 When you complete a task or work on a behavior, you’ll earn gold to spend on real-life and virtual rewards.
 Stay on track and you’ll unlock new game content.
 When you miss a daily goal you lose health points.
 Habitica has cool social integration so you can your friends and compete and be held accountable.

-Wunderlist is a task manager that helps you track and organize your to-do list.
+Microsoft To Do (previously Wunderlist) is a task manager that helps you track and organize your to-do list.
 Set due dates and reminders so you never forget a task.
-Wunderlist syncs with your phone, smart watch, tablet and computer so you can view your lists and update them anywhere.
+Microsoft To Do syncs with your phone, smartwatch, tablet and computer so you can view your lists and update them anywhere.
 New updates (since its Wunderlist days) feature a daily planner, color-coded lists and a dark mode along with a more sleek, elegant design.
 If you already had the app installed, you can make the switch and transfer your files.

 Gmail, Google Drive, Google Hangouts, Calendars and more can help keep high school and college aged students on track and organized.
 Easily sync calendars and contacts across devices, make group chats for projects and store all your projects in one easily accessible place.